reskillamericans/website/content/faq/index.md

 ### Is there an age limit?

-We accept anyone 16 and over.
-But adults under the age of 18 must have their parents/guardian complete a parental consent waiver.
+We accept anyone who is at least 18 years old.
 There is no age limit.

 ### Will there be materials or books that we need to purchase?